DISCERNING READERS

 Corporations, within a capitalist economy, are worth an investment if they fulfil their main purpose: moving products of competitively higher value off the showroom floor into a customer’s waiting hands while generating enough profits to build, grow and protect a self-sustaining stakeholder ecosystem.

-A color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2021: Revenue and Profit.
+A high-quality, color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2023: Revenue and Profit.

 A corporation needs to generate enough money (revenue and profits) to invest equitably to attract, hold and grow its stakeholder community of customers, employees, shareholders and their supportive societies.